 Salkara: Salkara is run by the same people fueling Paragon.
-Similar to Paragon, Salkara is a no-frills, functional but neatly kept restaurant.
+Similar to Paragon, Salkara is a no-frills and functional but neatly kept restaurant.
 It also makes for a good (and the only fitting) option to replace Paragon for appam and stew.

-Perhaps the best result of trading influences, Kerala’s malabar biryani has to be on every non-vegetarians’ list.
+Perhaps the best result of trading influences, Kerala’s malabar biryani has to be on every non-vegetarian’s list.
 It exists as a result of trade with the Middle East, and makes the Arab influence in this Malayalee state quite evident.
-Unlike other biryanis, malabar biryani is made with short-grain jeerakasala rice that holds a lot more flavour.
+Unlike other biryanis, malabar biryani is made with short-grain jeerakasala rice that holds a lot more flavor.

 Kayee’s Rahmathullah Hotel: Dishing out mouth-watering biryani since 1948, Rahmathullah Hotel is practically an institution.
-Every new day sees a crowd gathering to taste their famed dish but remember, it is well worth the wait!
-While chicken and mutton are available everyday, Friday has fish biryani and Tuesdays have prawn.
+Every new day sees a crowd gathering to taste their famed dish but remember, it’s well worth the wait!
+While chicken and mutton are available every day, Friday has fish biryani and Tuesdays have prawn.

 Paragon Restaurant: Yes, this is enough of an institution to have a second mention in our blog.
 Founded in 1939, Paragon has only gotten better over the years.
 This is the place to stuff yourself with malabar biryani.